Materials-Consortia/OPTIMADE/optimade.rst

 - **Type**: string.
 - **Requirements/Conventions**:

+  - **Support**: MUST be supported by all implementations, MUST NOT be :val:`null` for any entries.
+  - **Query**: MUST be a queryable property with support for all mandatory filter features.
   - **Response**: REQUIRED in the response.
-  - **Query**: MUST be a queryable property with support for all mandatory filter operators.
   - See section `Definition of Terms`_.

 - **Examples**: